the wicked child wrote:Curious what others think of Last Chance Kitchen...

 Kristen’s assumption of responsibility and refusal to set the record straight when she could have shows a lot of character.
 It shows, further, that she truly understands what it means to run a restaurant kitchen and be responsible for every plate that leaves it.
 I commend her for that.

-Users browsing this forum: Dickie Dunn and 6 guests
+Users browsing this forum: Mango Salsa and 4 guests